Stevecmd/aws-bootcamp-cruddur-2024/journal/week4.md

 psql $PROD_CONNECTION_URL
 ```

-From the terminal, we run 'curl ifonfig.me' which outputs our Gitpod IP address.
-We next passed GITPOD_IP=$(curl ifconfig.me) as variable so we can grab GITPOD_IP for RDS whenever needed.
-This allowed us to store our current IP address as an environment variable.
+From the terminal, we run `curl ifonfig.me` which outputs our Gitpod IP address.
+We next passed `GITPOD_IP=$(curl ifconfig.me)` as variable so that we can grab the GITPOD_IP for RDS whenever needed.
+This allows us to store our current IP address as an environment variable.

-We again test the 'psql' command above, this time it works.
+We again test the `psql` command above, this time it works.
 Since our IP is going to update everytime we launch our workspace, we will need to manually update that IP stored by the inbound rule everytime as well.

-There's several env variables we then set after this, passing our security group id and our security group rule id as variables: DB_SG_ID and DB_SG_RULE_ID
+There's several env variables we then set after this, passing our security group id and our security group rule id as variables: `DB_SG_ID` and `DB_SG_RULE_ID`

 ```sh
 export DB_SG_ID="sg-12345"